Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 @subsection occt_step_1_2 STEP Interface

 The STEP interface reads STEP files produced in accordance with STEP Application Protocol 214 (Conformance Class 2 both CD and DIS versions of schema) and translates them to Open CASCADE Technology models.
-STEP Application Protocol 203 is also supported.
+STEP Application Protocol 203 and some parts of AP242 are also supported.

 The STEP interface also translates OCCT models to STEP files.
 STEP files that are produced by this interface conform to STEP AP 203 or AP 214 (Conformance Class 2, either CD or DIS version of the schema) depending on the user's option.